Muhammad-Ilyas-Ibrahim/Cricket-Match-Outcome-Prediction/README.md

 # Cricket Match Outcome Prediction

-This project consists of two tasks, completed as part of a technical test for a job application.
-The tasks demonstrate my ability to build a machine learning model and deploy it as a REST API using Flask.
+This project predicts the outcome of cricket matches using machine learning.
+It includes model training on match data and a REST API for making real-time predictions based on match situations.
 Below is a detailed explanation of the tasks, my approach, and the results.

 ---